Cell Phone or Smartphone Policy Sample for the Workplace

 Why Is a Cell Phone or Smartphone Policy Important?

 Businesses that supply cell phones and smartphones for their employees to use on business-related missions and tasks need to have a solid policy on which employees receive training.
 While the safety of employees is the paramount purpose of the policy, employers are smart to cover themselves legally as well.
+At the end of the training, employers need to ask employees to sign a receipt acknowledging that they understood the policy and will comply with the training provided by the employer.

 Banning texting and talking on the smartphone while driving supplies the employer some legal coverage if an employee is involved in an accident while using the smartphone.